Crade47/Snake_by_Crade47/README.md

 # **Snake**
-This is my take on the classic game snake.
+### This is my take on the classic game snake.
-I used the SFML Library and implemented several data structures and algorithms.
+### I used the SFML Library and implemented several data structures and algorithms in C++.